What are the responsibilities of a security officer at Securitas?

 Do you provide training?

 Securitas USA offers a wide range of training programs to help ensure our officers are knowledge leaders in the security industry.
 Training programs consist of mentoring, on-the-job training, classroom instruction, e-learning and a certified security supervisor training program (CSSP).
 If you strive to be a qualified and well-rounded security professional, we have the basic and specialized training you need to help improve your security expertise.
-Click here for more information.
+Find out more information on security training and development.

 Do you hire for part-time positions?